Myanmar releases hundreds of post-coup prisoners | DW | 24.03.2021

 In all, about 40 journalists have been detained since the military's February 1 coup.

+Thein Zaw told AP by phone that the judge handling his case had dropped all charges against him because he been doing his job at the time of his arrest.
+He had photographed police charging toward anti-coup protesters.

-At least 2,000 persons had been arrested in the same period, according to the activist group The Assistance Association for Political Prisoners (AAPP).
+At least 2,000 people have been arrested since the coup, according to the activist group The Assistance Association for Political Prisoners (AAPP).

 Since the coup's onset, AAPP says it has confirmed the killings of 275 people in connection with the military's post-coup crackdown.